-Let’s start with the basics.
 In order to gain Twitter followers, you need an interesting profile.
 And that starts with an actual profile photo and cover photo.
 They can be avatars, pictures of pets, pictures of you, whatever.
 But nobody wants to follow an account that has the general Twitter egg as the main photo.
 That screams bot to me, and it probably screams bots to many others.

-Next, you want to write a bio.
-Just tell us something about yourself!
+Next, you want to write an epic Twitter bio.
+Tell us something about yourself!
 Followers want to know that you are a real person.
 I personally don’t like to follow accounts with a lot of emojis in their bio because in my experience, those have had the most spam.
 But you do you on that one, my personal opinion isn’t relevant to your brand.
 Last, you should add a link to your website, and pin one of your most interesting Tweets.
 Your first Tweet impression is more important than you think.

-So now that we’ve covered the bare bones basics that you all are already doing anyway, let’s get to the real tricks of how to gain Twitter followers.
+So now that we’ve covered the bare bones basics of building your account, let’s get to the real tricks of how to gain Twitter followers.

 2. Like Follows Like